-Colchester is a historic city, having been awarded city status only last year in 2022 to mark the late Queen’s Platinum Jubilee, and is located in the county of Essex.
-It is around a 65 mile journey from London and the nearest airport is London Southend Airport, followed closely by London Stansted Airport.
-It is a popular and vibrant place with an ever growing population, surrounded by several smaller towns and villages such as scenic Wivehoe and the charming Layer de la Haye.
+Colchester is a historic city in the county of Essex.
+It is around a 65 mile journey from London with the nearest airport being London Southend Airport, followed closely by London Stansted Airport.
+Colchester is a popular and vibrant city with an ever growing population and is surrounded by several smaller towns and villages such as scenic Wivehoe and the charming Layer de la Haye.

-The history of Colchester is interesting, especially as it is, (or rather was, because of the recent city status!)
+The history of Colchester is interesting, especially as it is, (or rather was, because of the recent change to city status!)
 Britain's oldest recorded town, dating back over two thousand years.
 From as far back as the Roman era, Colchester was an important place for trade and was surrounded by a wall that still partly exists today.
 In the nineteenth century, Colchester became an important railway town and experienced significant changes due to the Industrial Revolution which lasted from the mid 1700’s to the mid 1800’s.
 Textiles, manufacturing, engineering and transportation and infrastructure all boomed during this time and the legacy lives on in the current architecture and various museums and cultural sites.

-Colchester is home to many large businesses and has a diverse economy which includes the service sector such as retail, hospitality, healthcare, education and financial services.
-Advanced manufacturing and engineering is still a very strong sector, as it always has been, with many major companies based in Colchester.
-Creative, digital and technology, green energy, and construction are also major sectors.
+Colchester is home to many large businesses and has a diverse economy which includes many sectors such as advanced manufacturing, engineering, retail, hospitality, healthcare, education, creative, digital and technology, green energy, construction and financial services.
 Tourism plays an important role in the city with millions of visitors each year being attracted to the many historic buildings and attractions.
-Businesses and start ups thrive here and with a several billion pounds transformation, Colchester is perfect for investment opportunities and is an innovation hotspot with revolutionary connectivity and ultra fast broadband
+Businesses and start ups tend to thrive here and with a several billion pounds transformation, Colchester is perfect for investment opportunities and is an innovation hotspot with its revolutionary connectivity and ultra fast broadband.

 The University of Essex is located in Colchester and is a highly regarded institution with a strong reputation for its commitment towards research and its academic excellence.

-Dedham Vale and Stour Valley is a nearby picturesque area of beautiful countryside that is popular with walkers and cyclists and has inspired the works of several artists including John Constable.
-Mersea Island, surrounded by breathtaking scenery, offers an island experience with natural sandy beaches and a selection of shops and restaurants.
+Dedham Vale is a nearby picturesque area of beautiful countryside that is popular with walkers and cyclists and has inspired the works of several artists including John Constable.
+Mersea Island, surrounded by breathtaking scenery offers an island experience with natural sandy beaches and a selection of shops and restaurants.

-Colchester has a variety of shopping options from high end boutiques to department stores and markets.
-There is also a vibrant nightlife to suit all tastes whether you wish to visit the theatre, relax in a traditional pub, visit a cocktail bar or dance the night away in a club.
+Colchester has a fantastic variety of shopping options from high end boutiques to department stores and markets.
+There is also a vibrant nightlife to suit all tastes whether you wish to visit one of the city’s theatres, relax in a traditional pub, visit a cocktail bar or dance the night away in a club.